cbrwx/lstm_crypto_predictor/README.md

-LSTM Bitcoin Price Prediction_
+LSTM Bitcoin Price Prediction_:
 This repository contains a script for training an LSTM model to predict the future closing prices of Bitcoin using historical data.The model is trained on data of Bitcoin prices obtained from Yahoo Finance.

-Prerequisites_
+Prerequisites_:
-Python 3.6 or higher
+- Python 3.6 or higher
-Tensorflow 2.0 or higher
+- Tensorflow 2.0 or higher
-Numpy
+- Numpy
-Pandas
+- Pandas
-Sklearn
+- Sklearn
-Matplotlib
+- Matplotlib
-Keras
+- Keras

-Installing_
+Installing_:
 You can install all prerequisites by running
   !pip install pandas numpy scikit-learn keras matplotlib

-Running the script_
+Running the script_:
 To run the script, simply execute the following command in your terminal: python lstm_crypto_price_prediction.py (or whatever your filename is)

-How the code works_
+How the code works_:
 The script first reads in historical data of Bitcoin prices from a CSV file, and sorts the data by date.
 It then selects a subset of the data as the features to be used for prediction, and scales the data to be in the range of 0 to 1.